Deep Dive

 • A Merkle proof

-The Merkle root is computed and checked for existence in the contract using the verifyProofInclusion function of the ProofAggregationServiceContract, which:
+The Merkle root is computed and checked for existence in the contract using the verifyProofInclusion function of the AlignedProofAggregationService contract, which:

 1. Computes the merkle root

-2. Returns true or false depending if there exists an aggregatedProof with the computed root.
+2. Returns true or false depending on whether there exists an aggregatedProof with the computed root.

 Data Availability